 The control electrical panel had as many as thirteen fuses.
 Smaller and thicker cables are installed on the hulls, crossbeams and cockpit.
 The right hull has 5 inlets, the left only two.

 The instruments that we installed on Ariki from the beginning were of no use.
 The monitor for the old Garmin GPS, which shows only coordinates, first stopped working.
 For the second year since we installed it, it was flooded.
 There was no damage because it was used on only one trip on the Adriatic.
-Remember the video “1000 miles of the Adriatic”?
-If you haven’t watched it yet, the link to it is up here in the top right corner.
+Remember the video “1000 miles of the Adriatic“?
+If you haven’t watched it yet, the link to it is here.

 The second instrument is a depth gauge.
 This is a very special story.
 The manufacturer states that the depth gauge probe may be in the hull.
 To measure depth through a boat hull.
 Oh really?
 I did not know … In our case, the index was too little or too much.
 But it never showed exactly.